Vol. XII · No. 05 · May 2026

 Method Best k Silhouette Calinski Harabasz Davies Bouldin Inertia

 Left: silhouette score vs k — higher is tighter clusters.
 Accent dot marks the chosen operational k.
+The k=2 column is shaded and labeled (degenerate): it wins on score because RFM data has a strong bimodal Pareto split, but two clusters is operationally useless for targeted outreach.
 Right: K-Means inertia elbow — diminishing returns after the operational k.

 Each point is one customer.
 Axes are the top two principal components of the log-scaled R/F/M matrix.
 Hover a point for raw values.
 Click a legend entry to isolate a cluster.